-Asset misappropriations pose a universal risk to all organizations.
-According to the ACFE's 2012 Report to the Nations, these schemes are by far the most common form of occupational fraud, accounting for 87% of cases reported and resulting in a median loss of $120,000 per incidence.
+Asset misappropriations pose a risk to all organizations.
+According to the ACFE's 2020 Report to the Nations, these schemes are by far the most common form of occupational fraud, occurring in 86% of cases reported and resulting in a median loss of $100,000.
 By identifying areas of vulnerability and implementing targeted preventive and detective measures, anti-fraud professionals can reduce the potential impact of these threats on their organizations.

 No courses are scheduled at this time.
 Please view our Calendar of Events for other upcoming seminars.